spetratos/UC4-Automic-AE-CLI-Update-Jobs/README.md

   - easily automating mundane UC4 / Automic tasks normally done via the UI
   - easily automating mass creation / modification / update routines normally done

 => Technology

-  - based on Java, but it requires no knowledge of Java to use
+  - based on Java, but it shouldnt require any knowledge of Java to use

+=> Prerequisites

+  - an Automation Engine available
+  - java installed

+=> Ideas of features to implement:

+  - get list of all JOBS / JOBP / CALE etc.
+  - get list of executions
+  - execute objects
+  - duplicate objects
+  - etc.